vaginessa/bootboot/README.md

     0-16G       RAM identity mapped   (0x0000000400000000)
 ```

-The first 16G of RAM (the positive address range) is identity mapped.
-Interrups are turned off (on x86_64 GDT unspecified,
+The RAM (up to 16G) is identity mapped in the positive address range.
+Interrups are turned off and code is running
-but valid, IDT unset) and code is running in supervisor mode (on x86_64 that's ring 0, on aarch64 EL1).
+in supervisor mode.

 The screen is properly set up with a 32 bit linear framebuffer, mapped at the negative address defined by the `fb` symbol
 (level 2 only).
 Level 1 loaders limit the framebuffer size somewhere around 4096 x 4096 pixels (depends on scanline size